Support for virtual-file system includes during rapification

 Thirdly, the subst drive forces some discipline it what you are doing.
 Instead of scattering folders in my documents, a D: drive, and 'something i dowloaded'. you are forced to see the folder structure as the engine sees it, rather than (an often encountered error) #include "c\something"

-Updated by mikero over 6 years ago
+Updated by mikero almost 7 years ago

 - Status changed from New to Rejected